-- 6. The maximum reimbursement under this Article shall not exceed eighty percent (80%) of the actual out-of-pocket cost for tuition; provided, however, that reimbursement shall not exceed three hundred fifty dollars (\$350) per credit.
-Employees may not be reimbursed for costs reimbursed from other sources. - 7.
-When combined with other government sources, reimbursement, from this fund shall not be in an amount which exceeds ninety (90%) of the total. - 8.
-Tuition reimbursement shall not exceed twelve (12) college credits or equivalent per year, and shall not exceed two (2) courses (for no more than eight (8) credits) within a six (6) month period (July-December, January-June).
-Subject to availability of funds, reimbursement for more than twelve (12) credits in a fiscal year may be made at the discretion of the State. - 9.
-The employee must complete the course with a passing grade, and must submit to the Department of Human Resources a copy of the final grade received. - 10.
-Approved courses shall normally be taken during off-duty hours.
-Other arrangements are subject to the approval of the appointing authority and the Commissioner of Human Resources. - 11.
-The State shall not be required to reimburse any employee if the total expenditures from this program reaches one hundred eighty thousand dollars (\$180,000), plus an additional amount for administrative expenses for each fiscal year for the Non-Management Unit.
+6. The maximum reimbursement under this Article shall not exceed eighty percent (80%) of the actual out-of-pocket cost for tuition, up to three hundred fifty dollars (\$350) per credit, to the employee.
+Employees may not be reimbursed for costs reimbursed from other sources.

+7. When combined with other government sources, reimbursement, from this fund shall not be in an amount which exceeds ninety percent (90%) of the total.

+8. Tuition reimbursement shall not exceed twelve (12) college credits or equivalent per year, and shall not exceed two (2) courses (for no more than eight (8) credits) within a six (6) month period (July-December, January-June).
+Subject to availability of funds, reimbursement for more than twelve (12) credits in a fiscal year may be made at the discretion of the State.

+9. The employee must complete the course with a passing grade, and must submit to the Department of Human Resources a copy of the final grade received.

+10. Approved courses shall normally be taken during off-duty hours.
+Other arrangements are subject to the approval of the appointing authority and the Commissioner of Human Resources.

+11. The State shall not be required to reimburse any employee if the total expenditures from this program reaches forty thousand dollars (\$40,000) plus an additional amount for administrative expenses for each fiscal year covered by this contract for the Supervisory Unit.
 The State will continue to charge to this program the actual administrative and staff costs to run the program, not to exceed fifteen percent (15%) above the amounts listed above per fiscal year, to be prorated between the Non-Management and Supervisory tuition programs.
-Monies not spent or which are reverted in the first fiscal year of this contract shall be available for tuition reimbursement in the second fiscal year.
-Monies not spent or which are reverted for courses beginning July 1 - December 31 shall be available for tuition reimbursement for courses beginning January 1 - June 30 in each fiscal year.
+Monies not spent or which are reverted in a fiscal year shall be available for tuition reimbursement in the following fiscal year.
+Monies not spent or which are reverted for courses beginning July 1 - December 31 shall be available for tuition reimbursement for courses beginning January 1 - June 30.

-- 12. Nothing in this Agreement shall prevent Departments from paying for courses related to job duties and departmental career development under State Personnel Policy 15.0 or 15.1.
-Requests for reimbursement processed under this section shall have met with departmental approvals required under such State policy(ies). - 13.
-Nothing shall prevent the Department of Human Resources from entering into agreements with colleges for voucher arrangements where the amount approved in advance of the course can be paid directly to the college on completion of the course with a passing grade.
-No such agreement shall obligate the state for any expenses not otherwise reimbursable under this article. - 14.
-Reimbursement from this Fund shall not be used for courses where attendance is required by the department or agency. - 15.
-In unusual circumstances where the State is not able to enter into agreements with the institution for direct payments, the State may grant an advance to the employee subject to administrative guidelines to be developed jointly with the VSEA, which may also include repayment or exclusion from the program if the employee fails to complete or pass the course.
-Written proof of reimbursable payments (a bill) must be submitted to the Department of Human Resources. - 16.
-Employees approved for tuition reimbursement prior to being officially notified of their reduction in force, shall be eligible only for that tuition already approved. - 17.
-In circumstances where the State is not able to enter into agreements with the institution for direct reimbursements, the State may grant an advance payment to the institution subject to administrative guidelines to be developed jointly with the VSEA, which may also include repayment or exclusion from the program if the employee fails to complete or pass the course.
-Written proof of reimbursable payments (a bill) may be required by the Department of Human Resources.
+12. Nothing in this Agreement shall prevent Departments from paying for courses related to job duties and departmental career development under State Personnel Policy 15.0 or 15.1.
+Requests for reimbursement processed under this section shall have met with departmental approvals required under such State policy(ies).

+13. Nothing shall prevent the Department of Human Resources from entering into agreements with colleges for voucher arrangements where the amount approved in advance of the course can be paid directly to the college on completion of the course with a passing grade.
+No such agreement shall obligate the State for any expenses not otherwise reimbursable under this article.

+14. Reimbursement from this Fund shall not be used for courses where attendance is required by the department or agency.

+15. In unusual circumstances where the State is not able to enter into agreements with the institution for direct payments, the State may grant an advance to the employee subject to administrative guidelines to be developed jointly with the VSEA, which may also include repayment or exclusion from the program if the employee fails to complete or pass the course.
+Written proof of reimbursable payments (a bill) must be submitted to the Department of Human Resources.

+16. State Police Lieutenants shall be eligible to participate only in the Supervisory Unit Tuition Reimbursement Program.

+17. Employees approved for tuition reimbursement prior to being officially notified of their reduction in force, shall be eligible only for that tuition already approved.

+18. In order to be eligible for tuition reimbursement benefits under this Article, employees must have successfully completed their original probationary periods prior to the deadline for filing tuition reimbursement applications.